Skip to main content

 Collaboration

-Mesa County funds Mesa County Animal Services to provide animal control enforcement that addresses public safety, public health and animal welfare issues.
+Mesa County funds Mesa County Animal Services to provide animal public safety, public health and animal welfare issues.
 Conversely, humane organizations are largely funded by donations.
 These organizations focus on adopting displaced pets and providing education so that the animal/human bond is strengthened and pet overpopulation is reduced.
 In order to make the best use of donations and tax dollars, it is essential for both animal control and humane organizations to work together to provide the level of animal services expected by Mesa County residents.

 Combining resources with other shelters ensures that Mesa County taxpayers receive the level of care they expect from their local animal shelter without having a negative impact on operations.
 This partnership is a collaborative effort in Mesa County that has grown to include Roice Hurst Humane Society, Cats League and Assistance of the Western Slope (CLAWS) and other rescue organizations, locally and across Colorado.